Acceptable Breaks from Reality

 - Wallet of Holding

 Where you can collect millions of gold coins and not have your pants fall down.
+Having a money limit is never fun, though, because it creates extra unnecessary hassle for a player.

 - We Buy Anything